 Wirral Met takes the health and well-being of our students very seriously.
 We have a Safeguarding Manager, with specific policies regarding safeguarding, zero tolerance on bullying and health and safety of students, staff and visitors to College.

-Please call us on 0151 551 7777 if you have any safeguarding concerns about your son or daughter.
+Please call our Student Services team on 0151 551 7777 if you have any safeguarding concerns about your son or daughter.

 Term dates & Open Evenings - details are available on the College Calendar.